-Alcatraz Island and the prison has been the home of infamous gangsters, hardened criminals, and yes you guessed it – ghosts!
-The penitentiary is rumored to be haunted by the very people who were inprisoned within its cells.
-There are feelings of loss of freedom, fear, regret and anger.
+Alcatraz Island and the prison have been the home of infamous gangsters, hardened criminals, and yes, you guessed it – ghosts!
+The prison is rumored to be haunted by the people imprisoned within its cells.
+There are feelings of loss of freedom, fear, regret, and anger.

-One of the most feared entities in the former prison is “The Thing”.
-The Thing has glowing eyes and it has supposedly been seen by the inmates, as well as the staff in the prison.
-There have been reports of disembodied voices, putrid smells, sobbing and banging metal doors.
+One of the most feared entities in the former prison is “The Thing.”
+The Thing has glowing eyes, and the inmates and the guards have supposedly seen it.
+There have been reports of disembodied voices, putrid smells, sobbing, and banging metal doors.

-Being a high-security prison; anger, grief, and death aren’t strangers to Alcatraz.
-Two of the first people to die in prison are Jacob Unger and Daniel Pewter.
+Being a high-security prison, anger, grief, and death aren’t strangers to Alcatraz.
+Jacob Unger and Daniel Pewter are two of the first to die in prison.
 They passed away in a landslide while doing some excavation work.

-There was also an incident in the part of the prison which is referred to as “The Cell”.
-It’s in Cell Block D where inmates who tried to break the rules are kept.
+There was also an incident in the part of the prison, which is referred to as “The Cell.”
+It’s in Cell Block D, where inmates who tried to break the rules were kept.
 They would be stripped naked and held in a cold cell where they had access to just the basics.
 Mattresses were only given at night and promptly taken away in the morning.

-Psychics that have visited the prison have reported cold spots; sudden emotional outbursts while in the building; apparitions that claimed they have been abused; and other traces which point to ghosts and spirits in unrest.
+Psychics that have visited the prison have reported cold spots; sudden emotional outbursts while in the building; apparitions that claimed they had been abused; and other traces that point to ghosts and spirits in unrest.

 The American gangster, Al Capone, lived some of his later years in Alcatraz.
 He lived in fear of a ghost named Jimmy throughout his time incarcerated here.
 Whether it was his deteriorating mental state or a real haunting is unknown.